Remote Sensing Technician Jobs in USA with Visa Sponsorship

 Which visa types are realistic for Remote Sensing Technicians seeking sponsorship?

 H-1B is the primary option for private-sector roles.
-TN status works for Canadian and Mexican nationals in engineering or scientific technician categories under USMCA.
-O-1 is possible for technicians with peer-reviewed publications or recognized contributions to satellite imagery or geospatial methodologies.
+TN visa status works for Canadian and Mexican nationals in engineering or scientific technician categories under USMCA.
+O-1 visa is possible for technicians with peer-reviewed publications or recognized contributions to satellite imagery or geospatial methodologies.
 Some federal contractor positions support green card sponsorship through PERM when the role is ongoing and the employer meets prevailing wage requirements.

 Where can I find employers actively sponsoring Remote Sensing Technician roles?